Northern Virginia Swim League: NVSL-Swimming Individual All-Stars

 The NVSL Individual All-Stars swim meet is a competition between select swimmers in each age group and event.
-The races consist of swimmers with the top 18 times league-wide, with two alternate swimmers in case one or more scheduled swimmers are not present.
+The races consist of swimmers with the top 18 times league-wide from a Divisonals qualifying meet, with two alternate swimmers in case one or more scheduled swimmers are not present.
 Cards are pulled for additional swimmers in case either of the alternates or multiple scratches are made.

 While most NVSL meets are focused on team competition, the Individual All-Stars meet is more oriented toward the league's best individual swimmers.
 There is also an All-Star Relay Carnival meet for the 18 top relays league-wide based on performance at each Division Relay Carnival held the week before.
 The relay carnivals are held earlier in the season on Wednesday evenings.

 The NVSL Individual All-Stars meet is held on the first Saturday in August.
 There is no team score for this meet.
 However, the NVSL All-Star Relay Carnival is a scored team meet, and a winner is determined by total points at the end of the meet.
 In addition to the five dual meets for each team, the NVSL also schedules a Division Relay Carnival for each division, its All-Star Relay Carnival, Division Individual Championship meets for each division and Individual All-Stars.